Coronavirus: Daily record 952 deaths as Germany enters lockdown | DW | 16.12.2020

 The total number of deaths from coronavirus-related problems reached 23,427.
 The total number of infections reported by the Robert Koch Institute (RKI) since the beginning of the pandemic stands at 1,379,238, with just over 1 million of those since registered as having recovered.

 The number of new infections per 100,000 people in the last seven days stood at 179.8 as an average across Germany, according to the RKI.
 In some parts of the country, such as Saxony, the figure was much higher.
-The government aims to bring this number down to 50 by means of strict contact-reducing measures.
+The government aims to bring this number down to 50 — the level at which it says it's still possible to reliably trace the contacts of those infected.

 The infection rate was stable or slightly falling among younger age groups, but was still rising among older people who are more likely to suffer more serious problems in connection with the new virus.